 My two children attend Luxulyan school and I am excited to be part of the school both as a parent and a governor.

-I work for a local bank so I have an interest in the finance aspect of Luxulyan school.
+I worked for a local bank so I have an interest in the finance aspect of Luxulyan school.
 I hope my knowledge and experience in finance will assist me in this role.
+I now work as a Teaching Assistant in the school.

 I am also the chairperson for Luxulyan preschool so I am very keen to continue and keep the strong relationship and connection between the preschool and school.